 There is reasonable evidence to support that vitamin B2 reduces the frequency of migraine attacks.
 Therefore, in people with mild to moderate migraine headaches, supplementing B2 may improve the number of headaches that you have.

 B3 or the niacin group has an RDA of 16 milligrams.
 A deficiency causes a syndrome that has been recognized for centuries called pellagra.
 We remember this by the three Ds—dementia, diarrhea, and dermatitis.
 Overdose can cause liver damage.
 Common sources include vegetables like spinach, also potatoes, tomato juice, lean ground beef, chicken breast, and tuna.

-B9 or folic acid.
-The RDA is 400 micrograms.
+B9 or folic acid has an RDA is 400 micrograms.
 Deficiencies of folic acid are most important in pregnant women where they can cause a serious neurological developmental disorder called neural tube defects, such as spina bifida.
 Pregnant women should definitely take folic acid.
-Deficiencies in other populations or in anyone can also cause anemia.
-Sources include tomato juice, green beans, broccoli, spinach, asparagus, and black-eyed peas, and lentils.
+Deficiencies in other populations can also cause anemia.
+Sources include tomato juice, green beans, broccoli, spinach, asparagus, black-eyed peas, and lentils.

 The most common source of vitamin D is simple sunlight.
 Most people can get all the vitamin D they need just from everyday exposure to the sun.
 However, vitamin D is also fortified in milk and can also be found in egg yolks, liver, and fatty fish.

 Learn more about how Vitamin D plays a role in combating diseases

 Vitamin E, or the tocopherols, have an RDA of 15 milligrams per day.
 Deficiencies can cause neuropathy and ataxia, which is poor coordination or poor ability to walk.
 Common sources include nuts, oils, sunflower seeds, whole grains, wheat germ, and spinach.